-The following essay topic analysis examines London Business School MBA (LBS) MBA admissions essays for the 2019-2020 admissions season.
+The following essay topic analysis examines London Business School (LBS) MBA admissions essays for the 2020-2021 admissions season.
 You can also review essay topic analyses for other leading MBA programs as well as general Essay Tips to further aid you in developing your admissions essays.

 What are your post-MBA goals and how will your prior experience and the London Business School programme contribute towards these?
 (500 words)